triton-inference-server/tutorials/migration_guide/README.md

 # Migrating to the Triton Inference Server

 Migrating to a new inference stack may seem challenging, but the task can be understood by breaking down the challenges and understanding the best practices.
-In this guide, we make a case for using a dedicated infernce serving solution like the Triton Inference Serve and cover which path may best suite your Triton Adoption.
+In this guide, we make a case for using a dedicated infernce serving solution like the Triton Inference Server and cover which path may best suite your Triton Adoption.

 ## Why do we need a dedicated inference solution?